NIL in College Sports 2024: Impact, Changes, and Future Outlook

 Both these rules allow sports institutions to regulate players even more with the hope that future policies and practices will be similar.
 Hence, there is sufficient space for student-athletes to enjoy their rights commercially while funding students continues unchecked.

-NIL policies have transformed college sports in many ways, creating a different range of opportunities and challenges for student-athletes, institutions, and governing bodies.
+Its policies have transformed college sports in many ways, creating a different range of opportunities and challenges for student-athletes, institutions, and governing bodies.
 NIL will be front and center throughout 2024, with the end not in sight for its impact on college sports.

 Though the full long-term chapter of NIL remains ahead, it has brought a sense that things have changed and that we can never completely go back to an old system with its amateurism bedrock regarding college athletes.
-Given the rapidly changing NIL landscape, creative and adaptable approaches by all stakeholders will be important to ensure that NIL's benefits are maximized and unintended negative consequences can be minimized.
+Given the rapidly changing NIL landscape, creative and adaptable approaches by all stakeholders will be important to ensure that its benefits are maximized and unintended negative consequences can be minimized.

 The next few years will likely involve additional adjustments to NIL policies, possibly even the enactment of federal legislation and greater commonality among institutions.
 We do not know what shape those changes will take, but we are certain NIL has altered the college sports landscape forever and likely for a long time.